LogtalkDotOrg/logtalk3/manuals/sources/userman/errors.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Logtalk compiler will warn us of any redefinition of a Prolog
 built-in predicate inside an object or category.
-Sometimes the
+Sometimes the redefinition
-redefinition is intended.
-In other cases, the user may not be aware that
+is intended.
+In other cases, the user may not be aware that a particular
-a particular backend Prolog compiler may already provide the predicate
+:term:`backend Prolog compiler` may already provide the predicate
 as a built-in predicate or may want to ensure code portability among
 several Prolog compilers with different sets of built-in predicates.